 - I am very curious and enjoy slowly exploring my foster home and yard (Click here, here, here, here and here to see me in foster care!

 - When I first arrived, I would retreat to the safety of my crate.
-Now that I am comfortable, I like hanging out with my foster family including my furry siblings.
+Now that I have settled in, I prefer being around my foster family and playing with my furry foster sibling.

 - I am a smart boy who is eager to please.
 I know "sit", "come" and "leave it".
 I am treat motivated and will gently take treats from your hand.
-I have also learned to open lever handled doors and won't hesitate to let myself outside to play or back inside to check out what foster mom is doing.
+Beware, though, I have learned to open lever handled doors and won't hesitate to let myself outside to play.

 - I have definitely learned the joy of toys.
 I can entertain myself with chew toys or dissecting squeakers out of plush toys.
 I like to run outside with my toys, where so I can toss them into the air and pounce after them.
 I haven't quite figured out fetch, but foster mom says that's OK.

-- When foster mom is working, I quietly nap nearby or entertain myself with chew toys.
+- When foster mom is working at her desk, I quietly nap nearby or entertain myself with chew toys.

-- At night I can either go into my crate with treats or just sleep on the sofa until morning.
+- At night I can either go into my crate with treats or hang out on the sofa and sleep quietly until morning.

 - I have been doing a great job going potty outside.